qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   Stacking context can cause these behaviors:

   - `z-index` doesn't work across stacking contexts.
 It only works within a stacking context.
-  - `position: absolute` or `fixed` will use coordinate based on stacking context, instead of viewport.
+  - `position: absolute` or `fixed` use coordinate based on nearest positioned ancestor.
+Stacking context is positioned, which can affect that.
   - `position: sticky` doesn't work across stacking context.
   - `overflow: visible` will still be clipped by stacking context
   - `background-attachment: fixed` will position based on stacking context